Tim Krul

+Krul's career began at youth clubs RAS and ADO Den Haag before moving to Newcastle United in 2005.
+At Newcastle, he made his debut in the UEFA Cup, securing a clean sheet in his first game.
+He signed a new four-year contract with Newcastle in 2007 and had loan spells at Falkirk and Carlisle United.
+His return to Newcastle saw him rise from backup to first-choice goalkeeper.
+He won awards and received a new contract.
+He had loans to Ajax and AZ Alkmaar in the Netherlands, providing him with first-team football as he recovered from injury.
+In 2017, Krul joined Brighton & Hove Albion on loan before signing permanently.
+His career continued at Norwich City, where he was named the club's Player of the Season and won the EFL Championship twice.

-Krul has represented the Netherlands at every level since 2002.
-He made his debut for the full national team in July 2011 and was part of the team that came third at the 2014 FIFA World Cup.
+Krul represented the Netherlands at every level from 2002.
+He made his debut for the full national team in July 2011 and was part of the team that came third at the 2014 FIFA World Cup, playing in the quarter-final penalty shoot-out win against Costa Rica.

 Club career

 Newcastle United

 Krul began his career at hometown club RAS and later local Eredivisie club ADO Den Haag.
 He joined Premier League club Newcastle United in the summer of 2005 on a three-year deal after failing to sign professional terms.
 ADO demanded a compensation fee and objected to the FIFA Dispute Resolution Chamber (DRC).
 The DRC denied the claim and ADO took the case to the Court of Arbitration for Sport (CAS).
 CAS ruled in February 2007 in favour of ADO, ordering Newcastle to pay €220,000 as compensation for the transfer.

 Following an injury to Newcastle's first-choice goalkeeper Shay Given, Krul appeared on the bench as back-up to second-choice Steve Harper.
 Krul made his Newcastle debut in the UEFA Cup on 2 November 2006 against Palermo.
 His debut was well-received; he displayed his shot-stopping abilities, saving efforts from Giuseppe Biava and David Di Michele and recording a clean sheet in the process.

 He was injured during the warm-up prior to the second leg tie against Palermo and then aggravated that injury in the warm-up before a game against Watford.
 He required two cartilage operations as a result, keeping him out of action for almost six months.
 He returned to action in April 2007.

 On 13 June 2007, he signed a new four-year contract with Newcastle.
 In the same month, he was part of the Dutch Under-21 squad that won the European Championships and also qualified for the 2008 Summer Olympics.